charlesweir/Google-Literature-Review/README.md

 * Snowballing.ipynb takes a coded spreadsheet and generates a list of further papers to assess.
 It is run several times; each time creating a new 'round' of papers.
 * Analysis.ipynb carries out some numeric and graphical analysis on the resulting list of papers.

+More instructions are available in the notebooks themselves.

 The file ScholarUtils.py contains a short library of utilities for use with a specific Search Engine Results Page (SERP) API service: serpapi.com.
-This currently provides a free two-week trial account.
+While it is quite easy (and now legal) to scrape Google Scholar directly, SerpAPI avoids the throttling limits of a few requests per minute imposed by Google.
+The service currently provides a limited trial account.

 The service requires an API key in the file APIKey.yaml in the same directory as the notebook files.
 The format of that file is: